Kingdom Business Fellowship Board & Conference Hosts

 BOARD DIRECTOR, TREASURER

 He is the Chairman of the Board of Missouri River Resources, Three Affiliated Tribes Oil Company, and Board Member to the National Indian Tribal Energy Association.
 He is married to Cara Currie-Hall.
 They currently reside in Bismarck, North Dakota with their daughter, Faith Hall.
 Together they have coordinated national and international summits, campaigns and conferences.
-They are excited about the upcoming Kingdom Business II conference which will be held April 14, 15 & 16, 2019 in Bismarck, North Dakota at the Bismarck Event Center.

 Today, she remains in a leadership role with the Kingdom Business Fellowship and as Co-Coordinator of the Kingdom Business Conference.